 Avoid using surface heating sources like heating pads and hot rocks.
 Surface heating sources can burn the skin on their stomach and legs.
 These heating sources do not engage the parietal eye which prevents the Iguanas from sensing the heat.

-The bulbs should be placed in a way that lets you create a cold and basking area inside the enclosure.
+The bulbs should be placed in a way that lets you create a warm area and basking area inside the enclosure.
 The temperature in the basking area should be between 95°F to 105°F. The temperature inside the rest of the enclosure should be kept around 85°F. The temperature during the night needs to be kept between 75 to 80°F.

 The humidity should be kept in the range of 60% to 80% with 70% being the sweet spot.
-You can keep the humidity high by adding foggers and electronic misting devices.
-The foggers or misting devices can keep the humidity level just right automatically.
+You can keep the humidity high by adding a fogger and electronic misting devices.
+The fogger or misting devices can keep the humidity level just right automatically.
 If you don’t use an electric device then water bowls can also be placed under heating lamps to help promote evaporation.
 With the high levels of humidity their enclosure should also be well ventilated to prevent the growth of mold.
 It can be a bit of a challenge to keep humidity levels high while also letting the enclosure be ventilated.

 We recommend that you keep a normal day and night cycle inside their enclosure.
 If you have an outside enclosure that is well lit, a separate lighting source might not be required.
-Due to the poor natural lighting in homes, Indoor enclosures will need a separate lighting source.
+Due to the poor natural lighting in homes, indoor enclosures will need a separate lighting source.